Last updated

 GitHub Setup

-WorkSights connects to GitHub through a GitHub App installation.
-Once installed, GitHub delivers activity events directly to WorkSights using metadata only.
-Setup takes a few minutes and requires GitHub organization admin privileges.
+WorkSights connects to GitHub through a GitHub App installation with read-only permissions.
+Once installed, GitHub delivers activity events to WorkSights for the repositories you grant.

 Connecting GitHub